kcaisley/kcaisley/math.md

 # The Mathematics of Circuit Analysis

+Rememebr the difference between numerical (approximate) and symbolic (analytic) solutions.
+Wow many symbolic manipulations are done on paper, there is actually synbolic computation:

+> These distinctions, however, can vary.
+There are increasingly many theorems and equations that can only be solved using a computer; however, the computer doesn't do any approximations, it simply can do more steps than any human can ever hope to do without error.
+This is the realm of "symbolic computation" and its cousin, "automatic theorem proving."
+There is substantial debate as to the validity of these solutions -- checking them is difficult, and one cannot always be sure the source code is error-free.
+Some folks argue that computer-assisted proofs should not be accepted.

+> Nevertheless, symbolic computing differs from numerical computing.
+In numerical computing, we specify a problem, and then shove numbers down its throat in a very well-defined, carefully-constructed order.
+If we are very careful about the way in which we shove numbers down the problem's throat, we can guarantee that the result is only a little bit inaccurate, and usually close enough for whatever purposes we need.

+> Numerical solutions very rarely can contribute to proofs of new ideas.
+Analytic solutions are generally considered to be "stronger".
+The thinking goes that if we can get an analytic solution, it is exact, and then if we need a number at the end of the day, we can just shove numbers into the analytic solution.
+Therefore, there is always great interest in discovering methods for analytic solutions.
+However, even if analytic solutions can be found, they might not be able to be computed quickly.
+As a result, numerical approximation will never go away, and both approaches contribute holistically to the fields of mathematics and quantitative sciences.

+Older

 These videos are primarily targeted at electrical engineering students and professionals.
 When I graduated from my undergraduate program I had been exposed to all the concepts I'll be covering in this video

 -When should I be using a Fourier transform vs a Laplace transform in the analysis of a circuit?